coolka1234/Tech-Interview-Pratice/README.md

-A multitude of problems, that were collected through technical interviews.
+# A multitude of problems, that were collected through technical interviews.
 Solved using multiple languages, in order to stay "fresh" in each of them.
 Updated in regular intervals.
+Languages:
+* Java
+* C++
+* Python